WarrenLab/chicken-pangenome-paper/allele-balance/README.md

 `2-calc-allele-balance.sh` (arguments are input bam and outfile) to do the pileup and calculate the alternate allele frequency at each het site.

+Finally, tabulate the output and calculate summary statistics by running `3-tabulate.sh`.

 [guenther2019]: https://doi.org/10.1371/journal.pgen.1008302